Skip to main content

 The Global Investment Consultant Landscape

 The top five consulting firms alone influence trillions in allocation decisions.
-For any fund manager raising institutional capital, a consultant relationship is not optional -- it is infrastructure.
+For any fund manager raising institutional capital, a consultant relationship is not optional.
+It is infrastructure.

 OCIO assets have grown from under $1 trillion in 2010 to over $3 trillion globally.
 Mid-market institutions that lack internal investment staff are driving the shift, and consultants are happy to oblige: discretionary mandates mean higher fees and stickier clients.